Matthew Wright (basketball): 2022–23 season

-Kyoto Hannaryz (2022–present)
+Kyoto Hannaryz (2022–2024)

 On August 31, 2022, Wright announced that he had officially parted ways with Phoenix.
 On September 2, Kyoto Hannaryz of the Japanese B.League announced that they had signed him to a two-year deal (with the second year a team option).
 The contract came with perks and a clause that would allow him to play for the national team.
 The move reunited him with head coach Roy Rana, who was a rival head coach back when he was still in high school.

-In Wright's B.League debut, he was scoreless, which was a loss to the Sendai 89ers.
+Wright went scoreless in his B.League debut against the Sendai 89ers, but recorded four assists and three rebounds.
 Despite a back injury, he played in their rematch the following day, contributing five points as the team bounced back with the win.
 He then missed back-to-back games against the Nagoya Flying Eagles.
 He returned with 10 points, but his team still lost to SeaHorses Mikawa.
 In the rematch, the team snapped their three-game losing streak, with him contributing eight points and four assists.
 Against Niigata Albirex, he had his best game yet with 16 points, five rebounds and three assists.
 He got to play in the Asia Rising Star game during the B.League's All-Star Weekend.
 In the first game after All-Star Weekend, he had 13 points and seven rebounds in a win over the Osaka Evessa.
 Against the Hiroshima Dragonflies, he scored a season-high 26 points and eight assists, but lost and slid to a 16–24 record.
+They did not make the playoffs after a record of 22–38.